 - Recognize that given the fact that our patients’ perspectives are dynamic, applying monolithic labels to them puts us at risk of making errors when trying to diagnose, treat, and offer prognoses to our patients.

-- Read one (or more) of your reflective essays from the RP101 pre-clerkship curriculum.
-As a reminder, sessions in RP101 included Illness&Disability, Dying&Death, Racism, Obesity, Sexuality, and Mistakes. (if you cannot locate your papers, please e-mail firstname.lastname@example.org or email@example.com and we’ll provide the ungraded version to you)
+- Read a minimum of ONE of your reflection papers from your RP101 pre-clerkship curriculum.
+As a reminder, sessions in RP101 included Illness&Disability, Dying&Death, Racism, Obesity, Sexuality, and Mistakes. (if you cannot locate your papers, please e-mail me at email@example.com and I’ll provide the original/ungraded version to you)

 - Think about what ways this change in perspective did and did not surprise you.
 Have you experienced similar changes in perspective in the past?